Who's Who: Specialized publications

-Other publications and scams
+Scams

 The title "Who's Who" is in the public domain, and thousands of Who's Who compilations of varying scope and quality (and similar publications without the words "Who's Who") have been published by various authors and publishers.
-Some publications have been described as scams; they list any people likely to buy the book, or to pay for inclusion, with no criterion of genuine notability.
+Some publications have been described as scams; they list any people likely to buy the book or to pay for inclusion, with no criterion of genuine notability.
 They may offer vanity awards or expensive trophies.

-One example was the Who's Who Among American High School Students which was criticized for questionable nomination practices as well as whether the listing's entries are fact-checked and accurate.
-According to the admissions vice president of Hamline University, "It's honestly something that an admissions officer typically wouldn't consider or wouldn't play into an admissions decision," adding that "Who's Who... is just trying to sell books".
+One example is the defunct Who's Who Among American High School Students, which was criticized for questionable nomination practices, as well as whether the listing's entries are fact-checked and accurate.
+According to Steve Bjork, an admissions vice president of Hamline University: "It's honestly something that an admissions officer typically wouldn't consider or wouldn't play into an admissions decision."
+He suggested that Who's Who was "just trying to sell books".

 Who's Who publications are not all of questionable value, but publishers that select truly notable people and provide trustworthy information on them are hard to identify.
 A & C Black's Who's Who is the canonical example of a legitimate Who's Who reference work, being the first to use the name and establish the approach in print, publishing annually since 1849.
 However, the longevity of a publication is not in itself a guarantee.
-In 1999 Tucker Carlson said in Forbes magazine that Marquis Who's Who, founded in 1898 but no longer an independent company, had adopted practices of address harvesting as a revenue stream, undermining its claim to legitimacy as a reference work listing people of merit.
+In 1999, Tucker Carlson said in Forbes magazine that Marquis Who's Who, founded in 1898 but no longer an independent company, had adopted practices of address harvesting as a revenue stream, undermining its claim to legitimacy as a reference work listing people of merit.
 A 2005 New York Times article observed that the entries in Marquis Who's Who were "not uniformly fact-checked".
+The International Biographical Centre's "Who is Who" publications have also been cited as scams, being described as "Who’s Who of gullible people".